octo-woapi/cookbook/recipes/Api-versioning.md

 ---
-description: When and how to version our API ?
+description: When and how to version your API ?
 complexity: 1
 ---